giorginolab/ACEMD-PLUMED/README.md

 Set-up
 ------

-The file `libplumed1plugin.so` and/or `libplumed2plugin.so` should be
+The files `libplumed1plugin.so` and/or `libplumed2plugin.so` should be
-linked or copied in one of the directories indicated by `acemd --command pluginload'.
-If installing using Conda, the following commands will take care of the set-up.
+found in one of the directories indicated by `acemd --command pluginload`.
+With acemd > 2016.10.27 this will be taken care by the conda installer.
+Until then, the following commands will take care of the set-up.

     mkdir $HOME/plugin